OUIsolutions/CWebStudio/README.md

 ~~~

 ### max body size
-You can set the max body size, the defaults is 50000 chars
+You can set the max body size, the defaults is 10485760 bytes ,witch is equivalent
-if an request were more than that value, the aplication will return 400 error
+to 10mb if an request were more than that value, the aplication will return 400 error

 ~~~c